therealhalonen/configuration_management_systems/h7/report.md

 In this project, the minion config must include the following, to work as should:
  - IP address of the Master
  - Environment it belongs to
  - Minion id.
-Ss seen in Top.sls, its good to be named according to what states it will get.
+As seen in Top.sls, its good to be named according to what states it will get.

 In this project, they are all put together automatically in Vagrantfile, but if more machines are included, or using this in a real-life environment, they should be configured with those values in mind manually.